 Fashion designer Kate Spade killed herself on June 5th and chef Anthony Bourdain did the same thing a few days later.
-While we know that suicide is not like a biological virus that you can catch, can it still be contagious if we hear of someone else’s suicide?
+We know that suicide is not like a biological virus that you can catch.
+However, is suicide contagious if we hear of someone else’s suicide?
 Reports have shown that suicide has a tendency to cause others to do the same when the media glorifies someone’s suicide.

 According to the Center for Suicide Prevention, when Marilyn Monroe died from a barbiturates overdose in 1962, there was a 12% bump in suicide.
 In Vienna when people were throwing themselves towards trains, more were doing the same.
 Suicide contagion is when an indirect exposure to suicide or suicidal behaviors influences others to follow suit.
 Publicity tends to increase the risk of other people committing suicide.
 Some would call it “The Werther Effect” where there was a fear of contagious suicides in 1774 after reading Goethe’s “The Sorrows of Young Werther” which details a character’s suicide.

 The American Foundation for Suicide Prevention said that news coverage has played a role in 10% of suicides deaths for those younger than 25.
 It can be a cluster when multiple suicides occur around the same time within three months of each other.
 Sometimes, it can be around the same location as the same town or high school among teenagers and young adults.
 The risk can grow higher when the media uses dramatic or graphic headlines or images, repeatedly report on the same suicide, explicitly describe the suicide method, and dramatize the death through romanticized headlines or showing the area of the suicide.
 It also does not help when many pictures are shown of those grieving.

 Steps for Preventing Suicide